k7306251753/digital_self/README.md

 3.  **PostgreSQL**: Running locally or accessible.
 4.  **Ollama**: Running with `llama3` pulled (`ollama pull llama3`).

+## Documentation

+For a comprehensive guide on the system architecture, component details, and advanced usage, please refer to the [Full Documentation](DOCUMENTATION.md).

 ## Setup

 ### 1. Backend